near-horizon/near-protocol-rewards/README.md

 Protocol Rewards provides:

 - Automated tracking of development metrics and project impact
-- Merit-based rewards tied directly to contributions
+- Merit-based rewards tied directly to contributions ([Learn more about our rewards structure](docs/rewards.md))
 - Transparent, objective criteria for funding
 - Sustainable, ongoing rewards that scale with project growth